Rithviknathan/FindMaximum/README.md

 ```
 '''
 Program to the maximum marks without using builtin functions.
-Developed by: KEERTHIVASAN M
+Developed by: RITHVIK S
-RegisterNumber: 212223100021
+RegisterNumber: 212223100045
 '''
 def max_marks(list1):
     max = list1[0]